pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance count command
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``instance count`` command returns acount of the number of CIM instances in the namespace defined by ``--namespace`` or the default namespace.
-The list of classes processed is filtered by the ``CLASSNAME-GLOB`` optional argument using using a :term:`Unix-style path name pattern`.
+The ``instance count`` command counts the CIM instances of some or all classes in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

-For example:
+The count of instances is displayed for each class name.
+**TBD: Does it include instances of subclasses?**

+If the ``CLASSNAME-GLOB`` argument is specified, only the classes are counted that match the specified :term:`Unix-style path name pattern`.
+Otherwise, all classes are counted.

+Valid output formats are :term:`Table output formats`.

+Example:

 .. code-block:: text